sumic59/Covid_IN_County_Jobless-Claims/README.md

   7. Convert to HTML and JSON

 HTML Changes :
-   1. Created a index page the following a.
-Dropdown link for each county b.
+   1. Created a index page the following
+    a.
+Dropdown link for each county
+    b.
 Some verbage after the county
+    c.
+Inserted SVG - Scalable Vector graphics for Indiana state - diaplaying all county with Covid Data
-  2. When a county is selected a.
-Display the county html b.
-Dynamically generate 2008 Unemployment LINE graph using Chart.js c.
+  2. When a county is selected
+    a.
+Display the county html
+    b.
+Dynamically generate 2008 Unemployment LINE graph using Chart.js
-  3. Dynamically generate 2020 Claims LINE graph using Chart.js
+    c.
+Dynamically generate 2020 Weekly Claims LINE graph using Chart.js
   4. Added "Data" hyperlink in Index.html a.
 Each County html's "Data" hyperlink will open the 2008 Graph data.

 Python Changes :